ExInferi/Alt1DaemonCounter/README.md

 ## Setup

+> [!WARNING]
+> This app is a simple example and the code is not suitable for production.
+It has no validation, auth, error handling, rate limiting etc.

 This has a PHP 7.0+ "backend", so requires some sort of webserver.
 I use Apache through XAMPP.
 The app has a virtual host set up in `conf/extra/httpd-vhosts.conf`, a bit like this: